 These new procedures apply to the majority of loans made to new borrowers from August 1998.
 Students already undertaking courses in August 1998 may obtain additional loans relating to that course after that date.
 These would not fall within the new scheme, although if the borrower subsequently started a new course, for example a post graduate course, then a new - style loan would be available.

 From 6 April 2016 two student loan thresholds known as Plan 1 and Plan 2 were introduced.
 The plan type an employer should operate will be shown on the Student Loan start notice (SL1) that they receive from us.
 Alternatively, their employee can contact the Student Loans Company to find out this information.

-To handle the collection of student loans a computer, the Student Loans Business Service (SLBS), has been developed.
-The SLBS
+To handle the collection of student loans a computer, the Student Loans Service (SLS), has been developed.
+The SLS

 - Has links to the Student Loans Company